 - Sign a form to indicate if they have or have not had the Hepatitis B vaccination series.
 Many clinics require this vaccination.
 A waiver form will be provided.

-- Perform volunteer or observation hours (10-20 hours) in a health care facility during the second semester of classes.
-It is preferred that students begin this requirement during the summer prior to the start of classes at Penn State DuBois.
+- Perform volunteer or observation hours (10-20 hours) in a health care facility during the first semester of classes.

 - Complete drug testing and/ or FBI fingerprinting as required by assigned clinical sites.